JustAGhosT/twinesandstraps/docs/SETUP.md

 npm run build
 ```

-### Build Fails on Netlify
+### Build Fails on Azure

-1. Check that `DATABASE_URL` is set in Netlify environment variables
+1. Check that `DATABASE_URL` is set in Azure App Service configuration
-2. Verify the database is accessible from Netlify's build servers
+2. Verify the database is accessible from Azure App Service (check firewall rules)
+3. Ensure PostgreSQL server allows connections from Azure services
 3. Check build logs for specific error messages

 ---